samlinz/twitchstreamsaver/README.md

 ## Why?

-If one is watching a long video on demand (VOD) in Twitch and does not finish in a single sitting, or if it's a long series it is a pain to hunt for the previously watched point.
-This script makes it easy by automatically storing the timestamps of the watched VODs and allowing the user to continue from the last point with a single click.
+If one is watching a long video on demand (VOD) on Twitch and does not finish in a single sitting, or if it's a long series, it is a pain to hunt for the previously watched point.
+This script makes it easy by automatically storing the timestamps of all watched VODs and allowing the user to continue from the last point with a single click.

 ## How does it work